wences-sanchez/Knowledge-Base/pages/Introduction to Software Testing.md

 					- Be specific about who des what and when.
 				- Help in writing test cases
 					- List all the tests you can thinck of (this is very valuable).
 Always as a traceability matrix.
-				- Engineers are smart people.
+				- =Engineers are smart people.
 You're a smart person.
 We'll test something that we know needs to happen even if it isn't explicit in those requirements.
 				- This is an opportunity to go to the managers and designers and expose a potential problem in the project.
 The requirements are missing something
 				- Improves communication between developers and management
 				- Measuring software qual